 We are working together to support our community

-The Shetland Community Health and Social Care Partnership has been formed as part of the integration of services provided by Shetland Islands Council and NHS Shetland Health Board.
+The Shetland Health and Social Care Partnership has been formed as part of the integration of services provided by Shetland Islands Council and NHS Shetland Health Board.
 The Partnership manage community health and care services, providing a closer partnership between health care, social care and hospital-based services.

 - Adult Social Work (inc. Adult Social Work, Carers)